 In the last section, we guided you through the process of writing your company’s mission, vision, and values statements.
-These are essential documents insofar as they articulate your company’s convictions about what an ideal world would look like and what core beliefs and behaviors will ultimately lead you to that place.
+These are essential documents because they articulate your company’s convictions about what an ideal world would look like and what core beliefs and behaviors will ultimately lead you to that place.
 In fact, if you’re having difficulty articulating your messaging, it may be because you don’t have that “core identity” in place yet.

 But there are two other pieces you’ll want to have in place before you sit down to draft your brand positioning statement: your unique selling proposition (USP) and your value proposition.